 Ticks are parasites living in the places we (and our dogs) like to visit.
 This season has been one of the biggest ones for ticks and fleas.
 Mostly, because of the weather, where our freezes have not been as long as in years past.
 The warmer temperatures have prevented the killing of these pests, turning into more of a hibernation instead.
 Pair that with the wet springs and hot summer temperatures and you see more of these ticks than ever.

-You can find them in trees, on the ground and walking at your favorite trails.
-Some people may have heard of diseases like Lyme disease, Rocky Mountain Fever and Ehrlichiosis.
+You can find them in trees, on the ground, and walking on your favorite trails.
+Some people may have heard of diseases like Lyme disease, Rocky Mountain Fever, and Ehrlichiosis.
 But did you realize these diseases most generally come from ticks?
 And that’s just the tip of the diseases ticks carry.
-There are many others, as shown by this article by AKC.
 If you know someone who had one of these diseases, most likely they were contracted by a tick bite.
 Often, the person did not realize there was a disease-carrying tick living on them.

 It is very important to protect you and your dog from ticks when adventuring outside.
 This information is not to prevent you from going outside, it simply arms you with information on the proper steps to protect both you and your dog.
 Read on for some tips to help you keep the ticks outside when you are outside.

 3 Ways to Protect Yourself from Ticks: